 Lessee - The District is a lessee for a noncancellable lease of computer equipment.
-The District recognizes a lease liability and an intangible right-to-use lease asset (lease asset) in the government-wide financial statements.
-The District recognizes lease liabilities with an initial individual value of \$25,000 or more.
+The District recognizes a lease liability and an intangible right-to-use leased asset (leased asset) in the government-wide financial statements.
+The District recognizes lease liabilities with an initial individual value of \$5,000 or more.

 At the commencement of a lease, the District initially measures the lease liability at the present value of payments expected to be made during the lease term.
-The lease asset is measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease is amortized on a straight-line basis over its useful life.
+Subsequently, the lease liability is reduced by the principal portion of lease payments made.
+The leased asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
+Subsequently, the leased asset is amortized on a straight-line basis over its useful life.